 HKL Group v Rizq International

-This is the unedited (except for the part in bold type) midnight clause which in February 2013 ended up in the Singapore High Court, in HKL Group Co Ltd v Rizq International Holdings Pte Ltd. The new ICC Rules were already in place, yet the parties had agreed on hybrid arbitration again, that is to say arbitration before ‘the Arbitration Committee at Singapore’ under ICC Rules.
-Other issues aside, you can see this is a midnight clause because there is no entity by the name of Arbitration Committee at Singapore.
+This is the unedited (except for the part in bold type) midnight clause which in February 2013 ended up in the Singapore High Court, in HKL Group Co Ltd v Rizq International Holdings Pte Ltd. The new ICC Rules were already in place, yet the parties here had agreed on hybrid arbitration again.
+That is to say they had agreed on arbitration before ‘the Arbitration Committee at Singapore’ under ICC Rules.
+Other issues aside, you can see this is a midnight clause because such an entity doesn’t exist.

 There were new ICC-only clauses in the ICC Rules, but the court held the rules of an arbitral institution couldn’t bind two parties and therefore prohibit a hybrid arbitration clause.
 This would be against the parties’ freedom of contract.
 Also, no rules of an arbitral institution could curtail the power of a court to interpret an arbitration clause which provides for hybrid arbitration.